 South Worcestershire Development Plan

-This Authorities’ Monitoring Report (AMR) has been jointly prepared by Malvern Hills District Council, Worcester City Council and Wychavon District Council.
+The Authorities’ Monitoring Report (AMR) is jointly prepared by Malvern Hills District Council, Worcester City Council and Wychavon District Council.

 Housing Land Monitor